diyaindoliya/diyaindoliya.github.io/about_me.md

 - sustainability and the environment
 - queer studies ([see my current reading list](https://bpl.bibliocommons.com/list/share/1900259209_alinasarmiento/1900265989_queer_literature))

 I currently live in Cambridge, Massachusetts but I come from Newark, California in the SF Bay Area.
-My pronouns are they/all.
+I'm okay with any pronouns, but tend to go by they/them.
 I am a serial sock mismatcher.

 # contact me
 If your carrier pigeon is on holiday, I can be found by email at alinasar [at] mit [dot] edu.
 Come say hi!